clab/dynet/doc/install.md

     -DMKL_ROOT="/path/to/MKL"

 If either MKL or MKL_ROOT are set, CMake will look for MKL.
-Note, MKL has only been tested in Windows.